awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword_EC2Config.md

 1. In the navigation pane, choose **Instances**\.
 Select the original instance and choose **Instance state**, **Start instance**\.
 After the instance state changes to `Running`, continue to the next step\.

 1. Retrieve your new Windows administrator password using the private key for the new key pair and connect to the instance\.
-For more information, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.
+For more information, see [Connect to your Windows instance](connecting_to_windows_instance.md)\.
 **Important**
 The instance gets a new public IP address after you stop and start it\.
 Make sure to connect to the instance using its current public DNS name\.
 For more information, see [Instance lifecycle](ec2-instance-lifecycle.md)\.